Super Mario World 2: Yoshi's Island

 Object ID: N/A

-The shadowed brick also exist in the wooden castle tileset.
+The shadowed brick also exists in the wooden castle tileset.

 Object ID: N/A